 - Use of limited mental health resources

-In November 2015, Panos launched an international Child Mental Health campaign with State Islamic University Jakarta.
-The programme focuses on promoting child wellbeing by integrating cultural diversity in schools, clinical, and community settings.
+In November 2015, Professor Vostanis launched an international Child Mental Health campaign with State Islamic University Jakarta.
+The programme focuses on promoting child wellbeing by integrating cultural diversity in schools and clinical/community settings.
 A training model was also implemented with volunteers and staff of NGOs in Jakarta to demonstrate how they can help children who have experienced trauma and how to establish sustainable support networks.

-In January 2019, Panos was awarded additional funding through the University’s Global Challenges Research Fund (GCRF) Global Impact Acceleration Account (GIAA) to accelerate the impact of his capacity-building programme to transform child mental health services in low- and middle-income countries.
+In January 2019, Professor Vostanis was awarded additional funding through the University’s Global Challenges Research Fund (GCRF) Global Impact Acceleration Account (GIAA) to accelerate the impact of his capacity-building programme to transform child mental health services in low- and middle-income countries.

 This project is part of the University of Leicester’s portfolio of Global Challenges Research Fund projects, carrying out cutting-edge research in partnership with local universities, policymakers and communities that addresses the challenges faced by countries experiencing chronic disadvantage.
 The University of Leicester was one of only ten institutions across the country commended by Research England for its GCRF strategy.